 Process

-Cutter Soil Mixing (CSM) is a specialized deep mixing technique that can be utilized in almost any soil type.
+Cutter Soil Mixing (CSM) is a specialized deep mixing technique that can be used in almost any soil type.
 The process incorporates cutter wheels, rotating about horizontal axes, and mounted on the end of a Kelly Bar, cutting their way into the soils to form a panel of improved soil that is rectangular in plan.
-As the cutter head advances, binder slurry is pumped through a nozzle situated between the wheels and mixed with the in-situ soils.
+As the cutter head advances, binder slurry is pumped through a nozzle between the wheels and mixed with the in-situ soils.
 The action of the cutter teeth and cutting fins, combined with the shear plates situated just above the wheels, serves to develop a thoroughly mixed soil mass.
-The addition of an additional binder on the withdrawal stroke, combined with a high rotation speed of the cutter wheels serves to blend the soils and slurry further and create a well-mixed in-situ product.
+Adding binder on the withdrawal stroke, combined with a high rotation speed of the cutter wheels, blends the soils and slurry further and creates a well-mixed in situ product.

-Cutter Soil Mixing creates strengthened and stiffened individual soilcrete elements, commonly referred to as panels.
-Treatment is possible to depths of up to 50 m depth using very large base carriers, however, typical panel depths are in the order of 25 to 35 m.
+Cutter Soil Mixing creates strengthened and stiffened individual soilcrete elements, commonly called panels.
+Treatment is possible at up to 50m depths using large base carriers; however, typical panel depths are 25 to 35m.
 For very dense soils or soft rock, pre-drilling can be used to improve productivity.
 The ease of the process is contingent on soil type, strength, water content, plasticity, and texture.

 Specialist contact